Float Pod Spa Treatment

 Experience Complete Relaxation with Our New Float Pod

-We are thrilled to announce the addition of a Float Pod to Riverspointe Spa!
-Immediately below are rates and booking options; please read further for additional information about float pods, floating and its benefits, and more.
+We are thrilled to announce the addition of a Float Pod to Riverspointe Spa in downtown Estes Park!
+Immediately below are rates and booking options for this spa treatment; please read further for additional information about float pods, floating and its benefits, and more.

 Floats can be booked now!
 Make your appointment below.